Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Introduction

 Given the need for reducing the workload in hospitals, and the strong previous results obtained by CNNs in the space of disease detection and classification using medical imaging, in this study we design an image processing system, which starts with the detection of specific anatomical structures and continues with a two-phase (initial followed by refined) detection of pulmonary embolisms.
 Each component in the pipeline is vital for the observed performance, as demonstrated below in the thorough theoretical and experimental analysis and validation.

-\textbf{Main Contributions.} We introduce a powerful deep neural architecture for Pulmonary Embolism detection, with state of the art performance, which comprises three different phases, along three independent axes, which prove to be necessary for an accurate performance:
+\textbf{Main Contributions.} We introduce a powerful deep neural architecture for Pulmonary Embolism detection, with state of the art performance, which comprises three different stages, along three independent axes, which prove to be necessary for an accurate performance.
+They constitute the main contributions of our approach:

-\begin{enumerate} \item First phase: anatomically aware masking and cropping of lung and heart regions.
-Deep neural modules trained on physiological information for segmenting lung and heart regions, are used to segment only the relevant information with respect to PE detection. \item Second phase: anatomically aware pretraining.
-Relevant features are pretrained on the task of localizing specific anatomical keypoints, before starting the PE learning phase. \item Third Phase: dual-hop architecture for PE detection.
-The dual-hop architecture allows for a classification in two-stages.
-The first stage performs an initial evaluation, and the second stage, having access to the initial input as well as the output of the first stage, is able to produce a more accurate, refined prediction. \end{enumerate}
+\begin{enumerate} \item \textbf{First stage:} anatomically aware masking and cropping of lung and heart regions.
+Deep neural modules trained on physiological information for segmenting lung and heart regions are used to segment only the relevant information with respect to PE detection.
+Brings an 0.6 \% F1 score improvement. \item \textbf{Second stage:} anatomically aware pretraining.
+Relevant features are pretrained on the task of localizing specific anatomical landmarks, before starting the PE learning stage.
+Brings an 0.4 \% F1 score improvement. \item \textbf{Third stage:} dual-hop architecture for PE detection.
+The dual-hop architecture performs classification in two-phases.
+The first phase performs an initial evaluation, and the second phase, having access to the initial input as well as the output of the first phase, is able to produce a more accurate, refined prediction.
+Brings an 1.6 \% F1 score improvement. \end{enumerate}

 From an experimental point of view, we show that each component brings an important boost in performance, while the overall system achieves state of the art results compared to the recently published methods.